 by JollyFrogger Diva

-2016, marked my 3rd Mickey’s Not So Scary Halloween party.
+A few years ago we attended our 3rd Mickey’s Not So Scary Halloween party.
 Unfortunately, due to unforeseen life complications, we had to travel earlier in the year than we generally prefer.
 Due to our love for Halloween and Epcot’s Food & Wine Festival, our travel dates fell in September, one of Florida’s rainiest months.
 We’ve dealt with rain at Walt Disney World before, so we weren’t too worried about it.
 I watched the forecast for the weeks leading up to our trip and as our travel date approached it was looking pretty decent.
 On the day we actually landed in Orlando, the day of MNSSHP, scattered showers were predicted early in the day, but it was supposed to clear up for the evening.
 It was actually raining a little at the airport when we arrived, but as we traveled to the resort the skies cleared and the sun emerged.

 By the time we arrived at our resort, the sun was shining, the skies were blue, and the heat was rising.
 We dressed, took a quick glance at the radar (just some scattered stuff- nothing major), and headed to the Magic Kingdom.
 Our first stop was a visit to The Mouse himself, and then we hit a couple of rides before dinner.